Bipolar Delusions and Delusional Thoughts (as a Result of Psychosis or Otherwise)

 Delusional thoughts can be very dangerous and may lead to reckless behavior, including overspending or hypersexuality.

-Who Can Experience Them?
+Who Can Experience Bipolar Delusions?

 Bipolar psychosis, and subsequent delusional thoughts, is usually a feature of severe mania in bipolar type 1 — it can also be associated with bipolar depression, but this is less common.